s183616/A4-Final-Project-/README.md

 # 41934 Advanced BIM, Assignment 4 Final Project
 ## Group 16: Isabella Vad (s183616) and Amalie Hartvig Jensen (s183619)

-**Use Case:**

-**Tool:**
+**Tool and use case:**

-The solution to the use case is a tool python script, The goal of this tool is to provide an overview of LCA results (CO2 emissions) on building elements within a building project from an IFC- file.Tool
+The solution to the use case is a python script that extract data from an .ifc file and incorporate it in generated .json files to be imported in LCAbyg.
+The goal of this tool is to provide a fast overview of LCA results (CO2 emissions) in LCAbyg on building elements (in this example for IFCbeams) within a building project from an IFC- file.

-Identify, locate and extract the required information for the proposed use case from an IFC model

-Developed a script written in python to be incorporated in a workflow using LCAbyg.

-Requirements defined in the use case:

 **Step-by-step guide to use the tool:**